MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 About the Working Practices
 ===========================

-The Working Practices (WPs) are to be followed for all LFRic, UM, JULES, UKCA, and Shumlib developments.
+The Working Practices (WPs) are to be followed for all LFRic, UM, JULES, and UKCA developments (though reference is also made to CASIM, SOCRATES and Shumlib where relevant).

 If this is your first development we highly recommend following these pages through in sequence.
 Note that we get regular feedback that the WPs are both too